Using Black-box Compression Algorithms for Phase Retrieval: Theoretical Guarantees of COPER

 Consider a class of signals $\mathds{Q}\subset\mathds{C}^n$ and a compression code with encoding and decoding mappings $(\mathcal{E}_r,\mathcal{D}_r)$ and codebook $\mathcal{C}_r$.
 Using the given compression code, COPER recovers $\mvec{x}\in\mathds{Q}$ from measurements $\mvec{y} = |A\mvec{x} |$ by solving the following combinatorial optimization:

 The main goal of this section is to analyze the performance of this optimization.
-Toward this goal, we make the following assumptions that are standard in the analysis of phase retrieval algorithms: \begin{enumerate} \item For every $ \mvec{x} \in \Q$, we have $\|\mvec{x}\|_2 \leq 1$.
+Toward this goal, we make the following assumptions: \begin{enumerate} \item For every $ \mvec{x} \in \Q$, we have $\|\mvec{x}\|_2 \leq 1$.\footnote{Given the fact that we need the rate-distortion function to be finite for every $\delta >0$, we expect $\Q$ to be a subset of $\{\mvec{x} \in \Re^n | \|\mvec{x}\|_2 \leq R\}$ for a given $R$.
+Without any loss of generality and for notational simplicity we have set $R=1$. }

-\item The elements of $A$ are i.i.d.~ drawn from $\mathcal{N}(0,1) + i \mathcal{N}(0,1)$, where $i$ denotes the square root of $-1$. \end{enumerate} The following theorem obtains an upper bound on the accuracy of the COPER's estimate.